shireenhilal777-wq/ecommerce-churn-analysis/README.md

-# E-commerce Customer Churn Analysis
+# E-commerce Customer Churn Analysis by Shireen Hilal
 This project identifies why customers are leaving an e-commerce platform and predicts future churn using Python.

 ## The Goal